oddin-ai/oddin-documentation/projects-docs/getting-started/for-advertisers.md

 **Payment Details (for Post-Serving)**

 - After selecting the amount to top-up, you'll be redirected to our payment gateway.
-- Follow the same steps as your initial OddinBuzz plan subscription to add your budget through the payment processor.
+- Follow the same steps as your initial Monthly plan subscription to add your budget through the payment processor.

 ![Oddin Post server payment gateway](/img/Oddin-post-server-openpay.jpg)